Umag waterfront and marina on the northern Istrian coast

 From Roman Settlement to Venetian Town

-These influences helped shape the town's urban character — from its narrow streets and fortified outline to the harbour-centred layout that still defines the historic core today.
-Remnants of medieval walls and defensive elements continue to trace parts of Umag's older structure.
+These influences shaped the town's urban character, from narrow streets and fortified outlines to the harbour-centred layout that still defines the historic core.
+Fishing, trade and seafaring life remained central to Umag's economy and daily rhythm.

 Old Town